Bitcoin vs Ethereum Compared

 Should I invest in Bitcoin or Ethereum?

 Bitcoin is generally considered lower risk within crypto due to its longer track record, higher market cap, and simpler value proposition.
-Ethereum offers potentially higher returns tied to its growing ecosystem but carries more execution risk.
-A common allocation is 60-70% BTC, 30-40% ETH.
+Ethereum offers potentially higher returns tied to its growing DeFi and tokenisation ecosystem but carries more execution and smart contract risk.
+The right balance depends on your own risk tolerance and time horizon — neither figure is a guarantee.

 Can Ethereum overtake Bitcoin in market cap?